kingjosephm/vehicle_make_model_classifier/README.md

 # Introduction
-This code develops a large (n=690,014) dataset of contemporary passenger motor vehicles in the U.S. and an image classifier model to identify these vehicle makes and models.
+This code develops a large (n=664,678) dataset of contemporary passenger motor vehicles in the U.S. and an image classifier model to identify these vehicle makes and models.
+To train this classifier we first employ the YOLOv5 algorithm to generate bounding box coordinates around one vehicle per image.
+At training time, we crop each image using the YOLOv5 bounding box coordinates and train the classifier on the resulting pixel area.
 The end product of this code are model weights, which are used in a separate ML edge pipeline.
 A mockup of this pipeline can be found [here](https://github.boozallencsn.com/MERGEN/vehicle_image_pipeline).

 # Training Data
 ## Dataset construction